MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/cosa-overview.md

 ## What are the settings that mobile operators can specify in COSA?

 The settings are largely the same as what MOs configured in apndatabase.xml, with a few exceptions and new additions.
-For details, see the tables in [Planning your desktop COSA database submission](planning-your-desktop-cosa-database-submission.md).
+For details, see the tables in [Desktop COSA database settings](desktop-cosa-database-settings.md).

 ## What events trigger the application of new mobile operator settings?

 These events trigger the Windows provisioning engine to look for a change in settings:

 1. The insertion or removal of a physical SIM (change in ICCID)
-1. Reconfiguration of an eSIM (change in ICCID)
+2. Reconfiguration of an eSIM (change in ICCID)
-1. When the device boots
+3. When the device boots

 ## What SIM information from modems does COSA use?

-For MO/MVNO discovery, Windows tries to make the best match for an available profile in the COSA database using SPN from the SIM in the modem.
+For MO/MVNO discovery, Windows tries to make the best match for an available profile in the COSA database using using identifiers such as MCC / MNC, ICCID, IMSI, SPN, GID1 from the SIM in the modem.

+## What is a COSA profile?

+The COSA database consists of profiles.
+Each profile contains a set of cellular provisioning rules applied to a device, like APN and MO branding information to be displayed in the Windows UX.
+Each profile also has a set of targets, matching a cellular device to a set of cellular provisioning rules.
+Each MO has their own COSA profile, but some MOs will have multiple profiles for specific use cases (like implementing a 5G private network or an eSIM provisioning profile).

+## How does a COSA profile get matched to a device?

+Each COSA profile contains a set of targets used by Windows to match the profile to the device.
+MOs can set which target identifiers they’d like to use.
+The target identifiers that can be used are as follows: MNC, MCC, SPN, PNN, GID1, ICCID, IMSI.
+Windows looks for the profile with the highest number of target identifiers to use.
+If for instance Windows detects that the device’s SIM matches with 1 identifier (SPN) from COSA profile A, but 2 identifiers from COSA profile B (SPN and ICCID), Windows will utilize the COSA profile A.

+## Can OEMs customize COSA?

+OEMs can extend COSA to meet their needs.
+Windows will prioritize the OEM customization.
+For more information on OEM customizations of COSA, see [Customize the Country and Operator Settings Asset](/windows-hardware/customize/desktop/customize-cosa).

+OEMs can, in some cases, make modifications to COSA on behalf of an MO.
+See the [Mobile operator configuration portal guide](mobile-operator-configuration-portal-guide.md).

 ## Is there an algorithm to make the best APN match?